zhenglaizhang/hadoop-arch/doc/mr_run.md

 * Tasks may be executed more than once, due to failure or speculative execution, identify different instances of a task execution, task attempts are given unique IDs.
 * The task IDs are created for a job when it is initialized, so they do not necessarily dictate the order in which the tasks will be executed.
 * Task attempts are allocated during the job run as needed, so their ordering represents the order in which they were created to run.
+* Each reducer produces one output file, e.g. 30 reducers might produce 30 part files named part-r-00000 to partr-00029 in the max-temp directory.
+* reduce output partitions are unordered (owing to the hash partition function).
+Doing a bit of postprocessing of data from MapReduce is very common,

+## Debugging

+### Counter

+* you should always ask yourself if you can use a counter to get the information you need to find out what’s happening.
+Even if you need to use logging or a status message, it may be useful to use a counter to gauge the extent of the problem